 What is Negative Painting in Watercolor?
-Let's Dive In!
+And How to Use It

-Art, in its infinite forms, has always been a medium of expression that transcends boundaries.
-One such intriguing form is negative painting in watercolor.
-This technique, though not new, is often overlooked by many artists due to its seemingly complex nature.
-But what exactly is negative painting in watercolor?
-Let's delve into this fascinating technique and explore how it can add depth and dimension to your artwork.
+So, what exactly is negative painting in watercolor?
+Let’s have a look into this fascinating technique and explore how it can add depth and dimension to your artwork.

 Understanding Negative Painting in Watercolor Painting